Reason for misunderstandings

 - You or you?
 In other countries it has long become common practice to indulge other people indiscriminately.
 In Germany, however, it is still common - which can lead to some problems.
 Children and adolescents are taken, the age limit is usually the 16th or 18th birthday.
 Adults, on the other hand, always say "you" unless they are related, friends, well known or have known each other since childhood.
-In the business environment, the hierarchy decides who can offer whom the “you” to, that is, the higher-ranking person offers the “you” - not the other way around.
+In the business environment, the hierarchy decides who can offer whom the “you”, that is, the higher-ranking person offers the “you” - not the other way around.
 If there are no hierarchies, it is based on the age and gender, that is: the older one offers the “you” to the younger one, the lady offers the gentleman.
-Usually, more consideration is given to age.
+Usually more consideration is given to age.

 - One you reject?
-In groups it can sometimes make sense for one member to suggest the “you” for the entire group.
+In groups, it can sometimes make sense for one member to suggest the "you" for the entire group.
 But you should already know each other well so that you can be sure not to surprise anyone, because a you is very difficult to take back.
-Conversely, you can politely refuse an offer to chat, for example: “Don't be angry with me, but I'd rather stay with you in a group of colleagues.
-I really appreciate your offer as a basis of trust. ” In order to avoid misunderstandings from the outset, you can also clarify at the beginning of an acquaintance how to address yourself: "I suggest we stay with you until we get to know each other better."
+Conversely, you can politely refuse an offer to have a chat, for example: “Don't be angry with me, but I'd rather stay with you in a group of colleagues.
+I really appreciate your offer as a basis of trust. ” In order to avoid misunderstandings from the outset, you can also clarify at the beginning of an acquaintance how to address yourself: "I suggest we stay with you until we know each other a little better."
 An elegant solution is also the so-called hamburger you - the title with the first name, but with "you".

 - Farewell: Certain practices also apply in the case of adoption.
 Especially during a meeting, a seminar or a business, you can not simply go when it is popular.
 As a rule, you have to wait for the signal for the start-up, which the moderator, lecturer or host will sound.
 If you know beforehand that you have to go earlier, you should inform us in advance and provide a good reason.